sage-develop/why/products/trade_finance_products.v3.md

 - Use when the buyer and seller have agreed to settle the trade using a Letter of Credit.
 - To receive the LC through their bank, the seller uses advising.
 - The advising bank verifies the LC’s authenticity via secure channels before passing it to the seller.
-- Use when the seller wants assurance that the LC received is genuine and terms are accurate.
-- Use when the seller wants to confirm authenticity of the LC
+- Use when the seller wants to confirm authenticity of the LC and to assure that the LC terms received are accurate.
 - Use when an LC is amended and the seller needs to understand new terms, conditions, or timelines.
 - Required as the first step before accessing other LC products such as Confirmation, or Trust Receipt Loan.
-- If not used, the seller risks acting on fraudulent or incorrect LC details, preparing non-compliant documents, missing deadlines, and facing payment delays or rejection.
+- If not used, the seller risks acting on fraudulent or incorrect LC details, missing deadlines, and facing payment delays or rejection.
 - If not used, the seller cannot select other LC product

 #### 3. Letter of Credit Confirmation